Admission Detail

 • Students of specific programmes would need to acquire some hardware / software / supplies, as under:

-• All students will need to subscribe to the Adobe Creative Cloud software annual subscription.
-They will be allotted an Adobe CC subscription license which they can use both on & off campus.
-The same will be made available at a heavily discounted rate of Rs 10,500/- p.a. (subject to change).
+• All students will need to subscribe to the Adobe Creative Cloud software via annual subscription.
+Mandatory to all.
+They will be allotted 1 Adobe CC subscription license which they can use both on & off campus on a maximum of 2 devices.
+The same is being made available to them at a heavily discounted rate of Rs 12,000/- p.a. (subject to an annual increase).
 This will reflect in the Sem 1/3/5/7 invoice, as applicable.
+Further, all students would need to acquire good quality headphones.
+We do not recommend sharing of headphones between students.

 • Whistling Woods is facing litigation with respect to its campus in Filmcity, Mumbai.
 WWI has secured relief through interim orders passed by both the Hon.
 Supreme Court of India on September 22, 2014 and the Hon.
 Bombay High Court on July 30, 2014, on WWI’s Review Petition challenging the Hon.
 Bombay High Court’s February 2012 decision on the matter.
 In its order of July 30, 2014, the Hon.
 Bombay High Court has allowed WWI to continue its educational activities unhindered until the Review Petition is finally disposed off and in its order of September 22, 2014, the Hon.
 Supreme Court of India has reaffirmed that decision.
 The Maharashtra State government, through its Cabinet has taken a decision, in late 2018, to allot the land on which the campus is situated to WWI on a long-term lease subject to High Court clearance.
 The Cabinet Note for the same is available in the Maharashtra government public documents section.
 The lease agreement finalisation currently underway and will be presented before the High Court soon.
 In case there is any update on this matter, adequate intimation / notice will be given.

 • Fee Policies as above are subject to change at Management’s discretion.
 Appropriate notification of the same will be given to all students.
-Excessively delayed fee payments may be cause for cancellation of enrollment of student.
+Excessively delayed fee payments may be cause for cancellation of enrolment of student.

 *All the content of this website are subject to change at the discretion of the management.